 Mission: Connecting community and health care organizations to coordinate resources for persons experiencing homelessness.

-Under the Homeless Healthcare Collaboration, we have three task force groups:
+Under the Homeless Healthcare Collaboration, we have two task force groups and an ad-hoc committee: